Aros-Technology-Studio/AST-Aros-Financial-Paradigm/03_token_management_layer/token_issuance_protocol.md

 ---

-## Emission Principles
+## Fee Distribution Principles

 - **No Central Authority**: Tokens are not minted by a centralized party.
-Emission is triggered solely by on-chain activity.
+Fee Distribution is triggered solely by on-chain activity.
 - **Utility-Driven Supply**: The creation of tokens is directly tied to validated transaction processing.
 If the system is idle, no new tokens are minted.
 - **Finite Maximum Supply**: The total number of ArosCoins is capped.
 No further issuance is possible once the hard cap is reached.
 - **On-Demand Generation**: Tokens are created only when a transaction requires validation and decentralized encryption.

 ---

-## Emission Trigger Conditions
+## Fee Distribution Trigger Conditions

 Tokens are minted **only** when the following criteria are simultaneously met: